harshindcoder/codes-gcp/README.md

 4. How to work with Cloud console and Cloud Editor?
 5. Different Cloud services use by data engineers and there types.
 6. Types of account on GCP.

+# Data Warehouse in BigQuery
+Data Warehouse is usually single source of truth where as discussed before various data silos combine.

+In this section we will be using BigQuery, Google Cloud Storage (GCS) and Cloud SQL.

+Try to open BigQuery and GCS services on your console in your project and enable the APIs.
+There will be automatic notification for enabling APIs if you have never enabled them.

+Try to remember what is Google Console, Cloud Shell and Cloud Editor and use them just to become familiar with them.

+Before going forward you should have basic knowledge of Python, SLQ, Linux commands, and Git.

+### Assignment if you do not know above things.
+1. Python - I will add later
+2. SQL - I will add later
+3. Git - I will add later
+4. Linux Commands -  I will add later

+>Use python3 in cloud shell when running later codes not python.

+## Intro to Google Cloud Storage and BigQuery

+GCS is object storage.
+It's a fully managed service by GCP.

+Object